If you’re creating art in a digital medium, having a digital drawing app is a must.

 ArtRage is an app that focuses on achieving the look and feel of real wet paint.
 Whether it’s watercolor, oil, or acrylic, your blends and stroke interactions will feel like the real thing.
 As you paint, any overlapping menus or screens disappear, keeping your view of your artwork clear.

 When you select your brush, you’ll have multiple options for brush types with descriptions that help you find the exact effect you want.
-For example, the Wet on Wet watercolor brush or Thin Strokes on Dry.
+For example, the Wet on Wet watercolor brush or the Thin Strokes on Dry.

-The toolbar shows a 3D representation of each type of art supply, from a palette knife to a paint roller.
+As we've seen in other apps, the toolbar shows a 3D representation of each type of art supply, from a palette knife to a paint roller.
 You won’t have to ever worry about making a mess or mistake, either, with unlimited undo and redo functions.
 You can also be at ease knowing you have unlimited layers.

 This app is a painter's dream, so give it a try if you want to put these brushes to the test for yourself.
 You can even take your work from your iPad to your Mac or iPhone!